Huntington Park, California

 If your loved one lives in a nursing home and has dementia, surely you worry about his or her quality of life.
 In order to determine quality of life in dementia patients, a study has shown that the patient's own assessment of his or her quality of life should be taken into consideration.
 Measuring quality of life is inherently subjective, and for residents with dementia, measuring quality of life is more complex because the residents' self-assessment may be affected by cognitive impairment, such as loss of memory and reasoning, and non-cognitive ailments, such as depression and psychosis.
 Because of these concerns, measuring quality of life for patients with dementia involves a consideration of the views of both the patients and proxies, including the family and nursing home staff.
 Quality of life connects directly to quality of care as it is defined by Section 483.25 of Title 42 of the Electronic Code of Federal Regulations which states that each resident of a skilled nursing facility must receive the necessary care and services to attain and maintain the highest practical physical, mental and psychosocial well-being.
 When this code is not followed, it is called nursing home neglect.

 Unfortunately, some cases of pervasive nursing home abuse cases lead to the death of a resident, which may result in a Wrongful Death action.
 Often times, injuries and death suffered by residents of nursing homes are the result of a violation of the Patients' Bill of Rights, which every Skilled Nursing Facility in the State of California obligates itself to abide by in its admissions agreement.
-When a patient suffers from dementia, he or she may be less capable of monitoring his or her own quality of life and require more visits, calls and like supervision from family members, but that does not absolve the skilled nursing center from its responsibility to provide the best possible care to your loved one.
+When an individual is affected by dementia, their ability to self-monitor their quality of life may diminish, leading to a greater need for frequent visits, calls, and supervision from family members.
+However, it is important to recognize that this does not release the skilled nursing center from its obligation to deliver the highest standard of care to your loved one.
 And when they fail to do so, it is our privilege, as nursing home abuse attorneys, to step in and protect you, and to hold all culprits responsible for your avoidable suffering.

 If you are or have been a victim of elder abuse in nursing homes or Nursing Home Neglect, please contact us today.
 We will advocate on your behalf, saving you the frustration and stress of handling the problem alone.
 Contact us today for a free consultation.
 If you cannot come to us, we will come to your home or hospital bed to meet with you or your loved ones.